 The Tar Heel state is known for many things.
-We’ve found some favorites to be savory barbecue, beautiful beaches, rich history, majestic mountains, stunning scenery, and craft beer culture to name a few.
-Another thing that people may not recognize are the great cities in North Carolina.
+We’ve found some favorites to be the savory barbecue, beautiful beaches, rich history, majestic mountains, stunning scenery, and craft beer culture, just to name a few.
+Beyond the beaches and mountain towns, another thing that people may not recognize are the incredible cities in North Carolina.

 North Carolina is home to many cosmopolitan communities that combine the old school charm of the South with the amenities of the modern day.
-From the mountainous town of Boone to thriving Charlotte, we’re digging into some awesome NC cities to check out.
+From the mountainous town of Boone that feels like a small city, to thriving Charlotte, we’re digging into some awesome NC cities to check out.

 Notable Cities in North Carolina to Visit